Giullia Penalber: Career

-In 2022, she competed in the 57 kg event at the Yasar Dogu Tournament held in Istanbul, Turkey.
+In 2022, Penalber competed in the 57 kg event at the Yasar Dogu Tournament held in Istanbul, Turkey.
 She won one of the bronze medals in her event at the 2022 Pan American Wrestling Championships held in Acapulco, Mexico.

-A month later, she also won one of the bronze medals in her event at the Matteo Pellicone Ranking Series 2022 held in Rome, Italy.
+A month later, Penalber also won one of the bronze medals in her event at the Matteo Pellicone Ranking Series 2022 held in Rome, Italy.
 She won the gold medal in her event at the 2022 Tunis Ranking Series event held in Tunis, Tunisia.

 She was eliminated in her first match in the 57 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.
 She won the silver medal in her event at the 2022 South American Games held in Asunción, Paraguay.

+Penalber won the gold medal in the women's 57 kg event at the 2023 Pan American Games held in Santiago, Chile.
+She defeated Hannah Taylor of Canada in her gold medal match.

+In 2024, Penalber won the silver medal in her event at the Pan American Wrestling Championships held in Acapulco, Mexico.
+A few days later, she competed at the 2024 Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico hoping to qualify for the 2024 Summer Olympics in Paris, France.
+She was eliminated in her first match.
+Penalber also competed at the 2024 World Wrestling Olympic Qualification Tournament held in Istanbul, Turkey and she earned a quota place for Brazil for the 2024 Summer Olympics.

+At the 2024 Olympic Games in Paris, being ranked 11th in the world, she entered as the tournament's No. 7 seed.
+She beat Rckaela Aquino, from Guam, in the first round, but in the quarterfinals, she faced Moldovan Anastasia Nichita, who was the 2022 world champion, 2023 world runner-up and current No. 2 in the world, losing 5-0, and was awaiting the possibility of a repechage.
+After the Moldovan qualified for the final, Penalber entered the repechage, where she would face the German Sandra Paruszewski, two-time bronze medalist at the European Championships.
+Penalber won the fight and became the first Brazilian in history to reach a medal match in Olympic Wrestling.
+She lost to China's Kexin Hong in the bronze medal match, but finished in 5th place, the best placement in the country's history in the sport.

 Personal life

 Judoka Victor Penalber is her brother.

 Before switching to wrestling, she also competed in judo and she won medals at several events, including the 2009 Pan American U20 Championships and the 2012 Brazilian U23 Championships.